Boise Valley Railroad: History

+As of August 2015, the railroad served around 60 clients and operated once a day on each weekday.

 Wilder Branch

-The Wilder Branch begins at Caldwell and goes west to Wilder and switches several packing houses.
+The Wilder Branch begins at Caldwell and goes west to Wilder and switches between several packing houses.
 The branch is 11 miles long.

 Boise Branch and Nampa Industrial Lead

 The 25 mile Boise Branch goes from Nampa to Boise Airport and is Union Pacific's former main line into Boise.
 The City of Boise closed the Boise Yard in 1989 but kept the branch active until 1996 when the eastern half was abandoned with the cessation of Amtrak's Pioneer.
 BVRR also switches the Nampa Industrial Lead which comes off the Boise Branch at Nampa Junction and goes out to Amalgamated Sugar Company at the end of the branch.